 Executive Summary/Abstract

-Background: A growing body of literature deals with the experiences of transnational students, but relatively little research has focused on students who cross international borders on a regular basis.
-Close attention to the lives of transfronterizo (border-crossing) students holds promise for understanding the role of mobility in reshaping students’ educational and social subjectivities.
+Background: A growing body of literature addresses the experiences of transnational students, but relatively little research has focused on students who cross international borders on a regular basis.
+The role of cross-border mobility in shaping students’ transfronterizo (border-crossing) identities is key to understanding their educational and social subjectivities.

-Purpose/Focus of Study: Using the frameworks of border theory, the new mobilities paradigm, and critical cosmopolitanism, the study explores university students’ lived experiences of cross-border mobility at a time of upheaval in the U.S.-Mexico borderlands.
+Purpose/Focus of Study: Using a combination of the following frameworks: border theory, the new mobilities paradigm, and critical cosmopolitanism, the study explores university students’ lived experiences of cross-border mobility at a time of upheaval in the U.S.-Mexico borderlands.

 Research Design: An insider-outsider researcher and two undergraduate insiders collaborated to design and implement the study.
 An online survey was used to gather basic information about students’ cross-border mobility and educational experiences; subsequently, 16 focal participants were selected to participate in ethnographic interviews.
 Qualitative data were analyzed with software using a two-cycle coding process and triangulated with descriptive statistics from the survey.

-Findings: Cross-border mobility offered academic and social benefits, but the benefits of mobility were seen as inextricable from its drawbacks.
+Findings: Cross-border mobility offered academic and social benefits to the participants, but the benefits of mobility were inextricable from its drawbacks.
 Participants acknowledged the practical difficulties associated with cross-border mobility; they also believed that these difficulties made them more responsible and successful.
-In addition, participants did not deny the reality of violence, but connected their vulnerability to a powerful form of insight that came from “knowing two versions” of events.
+In addition, while participants relayed the violence in their transfronterizo realities, they also drew from their abilities to navigate these realities by employing a powerful form of insight that emerged from “knowing two versions,” (one from each side of the border) of events.

-Conclusions: The results invite us to engage with the critical cosmopolitan voices of students from areas often regarded as sites of marginality, poverty, and violence, such as the U.S.-Mexico borderlands.
+Conclusions: The results invite us to more critically engage with the critical cosmopolitan voices of students from areas often regarded as sites of marginality, poverty, and violence, such as the U.S.-Mexico borderlands.
+The participants’ meaning-making process of their transfronterizo experiences provided them the opportunity to construct, traverse and inhabit a wider range of emotional geographies where they could make sense of their relationships to people, events, and places on both sides of the border.
+Participants’ transfronterizo identities simultaneously challenged and benefited them; it allowed them to see, live and draw from both sides of the borderland.

 Introduction

 Mary was an elementary bilingual education major who had taken my course on diverse learners at the University of Texas at Brownsville, located directly on the U.S.-Mexico border in South Texas.
-Like many of my students, Mary regularly spent time on both sides of the border, but her patterns of movement across the border had not been constant throughout her life.
-As a young child, Mary had lived in the Mexican border city of Matamoros, Tamaulipas but had crossed to Brownsville, Texas every weekday with her parents.
+Like many of my students, Mary regularly spent time on both sides of the border, but her patterns of movement across the border had been inconsistent throughout her life.
+As a young child, Mary lived in the Mexican border city of Matamoros, Tamaulipas but had crossed to Brownsville, Texas every weekday with her parents.
 When Mary was eight years old, her family moved to Brownsville permanently, but continued crossing the border at least once a week to visit relatives in Mexico.
 Things changed dramatically for Mary around 2008, due to what Correa-Cabrera (2014) has called the paramilitarization of organized crime and the corresponding loss of the Mexican state’s monopoly on violence in Tamaulipas state (and elsewhere in Mexico).
 For a few years, the fluid transborder milieu of Mary’s childhood was a distant memory: out of fear, she almost never crossed the border.
 By 2014, the situation in Matamoros seemed to have stabilized, and Mary resumed crossing on a weekly basis, especially to help her grandmother with errands and appointments.